dmatscheko/translator_reader/README.md

 To set up and run the EPUB Translator Reader, follow these steps:

 1. **Serve the Directory**:
-   - Use a local server to serve the directory containing the application files.
+   - Use a local server to serve the directory containing the `index.html`.
 You can use Python's built-in HTTP server:
      ```bash
      python -m http.server 8000
      ```